Last summer, our son Luke was about year and a half old and just learning to walk down the stairs.

 But Real Disasters Are Rare

-In my entire professional career, I’ve never known of anyone I’ve worked with to intentionally try to harm their career or the organization (yes, it happens and systems to prevent this are essential).
+In my entire professional career, nobody I worked with ever intentionally try to harm their career or the organization (sure, it happens and systems to prevent this are essential).
 Rather, well-intentioned people made poor decisions because of lack of experience or wisdom that might have caused a disaster without quick intervention.

-But even those times have been extremely rare.
+But even those times have been pretty rare.
 I can only recall of a handful in the last twenty years.

 Excessive Interventions Hurt Everyone

 On the contrary, I hear stories about unnecessary interventions almost daily.
-People bemoan when a manager steps in to put their own stamp on something that would have worked perfectly fine without their input.
-Employees get corrected in front of staff meetings when the minor misstep would have otherwise gone unnoticed.
+People bemoan when a manager steps in to put their own stamp on something that would have worked perfectly fine otherwise.
+Employees get corrected in front of staff meetings when the minor misstep would have gone unnoticed.

 A manager who does this consistently teaches people several things: